 |Chest Discomfort, Cough||Mild-Moderate cough usually non productive||Common, can be severe|

 |Treatment||Antihistamines, Decongestant Non-steroidal anti-inflammatory meds||Antiviral medicines - See your doctor|

 |Prevention||Wash hands often, Avoid close contact - anyone with a cold||Annual vaccination, antiviral medicines - See your doctor|

 |Complications||Sinus congestion, Middle ear infection, Asthma||Bronchitis, Pneumonia, Can be life threatening|

 How to Avoid It and Stay Healthy

 The main way that all influenza viruses spread is from person to person in respiratory droplets of coughs and sneezes, and when a person touches respiratory droplets on another person or an object and then touches their mouth or nose before washing their hands.
-BU Student Health Center advises students, faculty and staff to take the precautions outlined below to help themselves and others stay healthy.
+BU Student Health Services advises students, faculty and staff to take the precautions outlined below to help themselves and others stay healthy.

 What Can You Do?

 - Prevention: To reduce your chance of getting ill, always wash your hands before you eat and avoid touching your eyes, nose or mouth.
 You can wash your hands with soap and water or use alcohol-based hand sanitizers.
 If you recognize that others are sick, limit your exposure to them when possible.

 - Symptoms: If you become ill with flu-like symptoms, including fever, cough, sore throat, body aches, runny nose, nausea, or vomiting or diarrhea, contact your health care provider, who will determine whether flu testing or treatment is needed.